browserengineering/book/book/scheduling.md

 Our toy browser spends a lot of time copying pixels.
 That's why [optimizing surfaces][optimize-surfaces] is important!
-It'll be faster by about 30% if you've done the *interest region* exercise from [Chapter 11](visual-effects.md#exercises); making `tab_surface` smaller also helps a lot.
+It'll be faster by at least 30% if you've done the *interest region* exercise from [Chapter 11](visual-effects.md#exercises); making `tab_surface` smaller also helps a lot.
 Modern browsers go a step further and perform raster and draw [on the GPU][skia-gpu], where a lot more